Type 1 Powerlifter Redefines “Disability”

 “I currently represent adaptive athletes worldwide through a nonprofit called I Am Adaptive where I am on their international compete team,” said Chris.
 I Am Adaptive uses innovative avenues to help rid the world of the words “handicapped and disabled.”
 Chris has recently expanded his workout and nutrition program to include life coaching as well.

 His first eBook The Art of Losing Body Fat: Starving Yourself Fat is now available.
-Chris also started a YouTube channel to showcase how a diabetic adaptive athlete lives and manages his conditions day to day.
+Chris also started a YouTube channel to showcase how an adaptive athlete with diabetes lives and manages his conditions day to day.
 More information on his eBook, training tips and life coaching can be found on his website.